cilium/cilium/Documentation/gettingstarted.rst

 .. note::

-   You need to run Vagrant version 1.8.3 or later or you will run into issues booting the Ubuntu 16.10 base image.
+   You need to run at least Vagrant version 1.8.3 or you will run into issues booting the Ubuntu 16.10 base image.
 You can verify by running ``vagrant --version``.

 If you don't already have Vagrant installed, follow the